 Working with emotions is something that intrigues me.
 Often this is an area that is not addressed by other health professions when treating disease.
 However, in Traditional Chinese Medicine/Acupuncture, a person’s disposition is part of the symptom picture.
 Through a series of treatments, as the health concern improves, the temperament of the person also shows positive changes.

-Within this blog/website I will share lots of inspiration stories and and successful treatment cases.
+Within this blog/website I will share lots of inspirational and personal stories and and successful treatment cases.
 There will also be plenty of information about acupuncture.
 Information contained is not to be used for diagnosis or treatment of illness without consulting a healthcare professional.
-Should you seek treatment, please contact me at BOOK NOW or by phone.
+Should you seek treatment, please contact me at BOOK NOW or by phone 250-368-3325.

 Yours In Health,